cmiles74/bishop-sample/README.md

 This application provides a web-service that manages a to-do list.
-This web-service speaks JSON, you can retrieve the list of items or add new items with a POST request.
+This web-service speaks JSON, you can retrieve the list of items with a GET request or add new items with a POST.
 Existing to-do items are easily updated by making a PUT request to the to-do item's URL with new data.

 In addition to JSON web-service, this application provides a bare-bones web application that lets you view the list of to-do items